 Here’s a classic quote about taking medication to help with a common cold.
 A doctor might say, “If you take this medicine, you’ll be better in seven days.
 If not, you’ll get better in a week.”

 Think about the last time you had a cold.
-You got better, probably in a week or so.
+You probably got better in a week or so.
 But if you saw a doctor and were prescribed an antibiotic, you might think you got better because of the medicine.

-In fact, though, the medicine did not help.
-We know antibiotics cannot help with a viral illness like a common cold, but they might seem to because you will get better if you take them.
+The medicine, however, did not help.
+Antibiotics cannot help with a viral illness like a common cold, but they might seem to because you will get better if you take them.

 Of course, you will also get better if you don’t take them.
-But in your mind, you’re likely to give credit to the medicine, the doctor, or the therapy, and not just to Mother Nature, though she’s the one who really did the work.
+But you’re likely to give credit to the medicine, the doctor, or the therapy, and not just to Mother Nature, though she’s the one who did the real work.

 This is a transcript from the video series The Skeptic’s Guide to Health, Medicine, and the Media.
 Watch it now, on The Great Courses Plus.